 But the 1977 Bicycle Master Plan has gathered dust on a city hall shelf for four decades.
 In the meanwhile, at great expense our city has built expensive parking structures (parking given away for free) and expanded sidewalks.
 Yet officials have done little to make streets safe to navigate on a bicycle or personal mobility device like a scooter.
 We closely regulate valet parking but don’t give half-a-thought to street safety.

-Those who would ride a bicycle in Beverly Hills will find our streets are incomplete; there is no designated place to safely ride.
+Today who ride a bicycle in Beverly Hills find our streets are still incomplete.
+There are few designated places to safely ride a bicycle separated from vehicular traffic.

 The key elements of the Complete Streets Plan that are worthy of our support include: